szabgab/workshops/hosts.md

-# Code-Maven Workshops hosts and sponsors
+# Code-Maven Workshops hosts

+## Why would you want to host Meetups?

+* Brand awareness for your company among potential employees.
+* Spreading the information about open positions in your company.
+* Added value to your current employees who don't need to go elsewhere for this content.

 ## What we need